Home What's New with Universal Links

 nginx -s reload

-Create a ./.well-known directory in the root directory you just set, and place the apple-app-site-association file in ./.well-known.
+Create a ./.well-known directory inside the root directory you just configured, and place the apple-app-site-association file inside ./.well-known.

-⚠️ If .well-known disappears after creation, make sure to enable “Show Hidden Files” on Mac:
+⚠️ If .well-known disappears after creation, please note that on Mac, you need to enable “Show hidden files” feature:

 1